webdriverio-community/wdio-vscode-service/README.md

 }
 ```

-Now you can create a page object as following:
+Now you can create a page object as follows:

 ```ts
 // e.g. in /test/pageobjects/loginForm.ts